XRadius/http-driver/README.md

 sudo passwd
 ```

-See [this FAQ for more information](https://www.cyberciti.biz/faq/how-can-i-log-in-as-root/) on the root user.
+See [this page for more information](https://www.cyberciti.biz/faq/how-can-i-log-in-as-root/) on the root user.

 ## (2) Enable Process Isolation